A genogram template is a tool that enables you to visually present data about someone’s family.

 - An irregular line would be drawn between two people who have a hostile relationship.

 - An irregular line with three parallel lines shows a very close and antagonistic relationship.
 It is narrow and conflicting.

-- The circle represent a woman
+- The circle represents a woman

-- The square represents a man.
+- The square represents a man

 Genogram Symbols Chart

 The following chart shows the icons, lines, and symbols to use for certain relationships.